 The 2017 general election was billed as the Brexit election.
 But despite that focus, we continue to see mental health move up the political agenda and be recognised as one of the key challenges we face as a nation.

-Evidence for this shift can be seen in the increase of mentions of mental health in the party manifestos.
+Evidence for this shift can be seen in the increase in mentions of mental health in the party manifestos.
 The Conservative Party’s 2015 general election manifesto carried five mentions, which rose to 35 in 2017.
 Labour’s 2015 manifesto mentioned mental health four times, rising to 13 in 2017.
-While each party has a slightly different focus and set of priorities, the overarching tone across the 2017 manifestos was that this challenge must be addressed head on with real solutions delivered, not just discussed.
+While each party has a slightly different focus and set of priorities, the overarching tone across the 2017 manifestos was that this challenge must be addressed head-on with real solutions delivered, not just discussed.

 Importantly, mental health has been acknowledged in many manifestos as an issue that needs to be addressed across all government departments rather than just health, with policy pledges made across education, criminal justice and welfare, among others.
 This recognition begins to shine a light on the true scale of the challenge faced, and the resources required, to truly achieve parity between physical and mental health.
 It is vital that action comes from this rhetoric and that these pledges don’t remain ambitions.